issp-center-dev/TeNeS/manual/develop/en/html/_sources/how_to_use/simple_usage.txt

 - Takes a file as an argument
 - Output an input file for ``tenes_std``
 - Command line options are as follows

    - ``--help``

       - Show help message

    - ``--version``

       - Show version number

    - ``--output=filename``

       - Specify the output file name ``filename``
       - Default is ``std.toml``
       - File name cannot be the same as the input file name

+   - ``--coordinatefile=coordfile``

+      - Specify the output coordinate file name ``coordfile``
+      - Default is ``coordinates.dat``
+      - In a coordinate file, the first, second, and third columns denote site index, x coordinate, and y coordinate (in Cartesian), respectively.

 The currently defined models and lattices are as follows:

 - Model

    - Spin system

 - Lattice

    - Square lattice
    - Triangular lattice
    - Honeycomb lattice

 See :ref:`sec-simple-format` for details of the input file.
 ::

    [lattice]
    type = "square lattice" # type of lattice
    L = 2                   # size of unitcell